 Sorolla, Master of Light

 Joaquín Sorolla, from the coastal town of Valencia, has become one of Spain’s most important artists.
-High society, fashion, summering along the northern Spanish/French coast, and family life were among his favourite subjects, capturing the perfect light in every captivating scene.
+For the late 19th-century painter, high society, fashion, travelling along the northern Spanish coast and family life were among his favourite subjects.
+He encapsulating the perfect light in every enthralling scene.

 With our expert art historian (and eternal Sorolla fan) leading the way, we look at Sorolla’s most wonderful & significant pieces.

 In the second half of the 19th century, it became fashionable for members of the upper classes to spend the summer in Santander, Zarautz, San Sebastián, Biarritz and other seaside towns.
 Fashionable clothing and sophisticated accessories such as parasols and hats played an essential role in these elegant settings and Sorolla, a prominent witness of his time, reflects this impeccably in his portraits painted by the sea, mostly of members of his immediate family.

 But specially famous are his beach scenes in his home town of Valencia, where children bask in the sun and fisherwomen go about their chores.
 They are an ode of thanksgiving to the beauty of nature and the joy of life.

 Throughout his career Sorolla received many commissions to portray members of the upper classes, not only the bourgeoisie and aristocracy but also Spanish royalty.
 He also painted prominent members of American society whom he met during his trips to the United States.

 In these pictures he describes and reveals the “soul” of his sitters, the way they were and, above all, their wish to be recognized as such.
 A few of these works faithfully reproduce turn-of-the-century fashions, some of which are more classical, while others are ultramodern and reflect the latest trends in dress.